cocos/cocos-docs/en/editor/extension/create-extension.md

 > **Note**: `Editor.App.path` can be used to print the global path.

-## Dependency installation and compilation build
+## Dependency Installation and Compilation Build

 Once created, open the directory where the extension package is located and execute the following command: